Freeman Fulbright: Newspaper, wire service, and magazine career

 Fulbright started his newspaper career as a sportswriter for the Durham Morning Herald in 1941 while still in high school.
 After graduating from Durham High School and receiving a 1H deferment from the draft due to a heart murmur, he worked for the Cincinnati Post from 1944 to 1945.
 In 1945 he signed on with the late International News Service (INS) as legislative correspondent covering the Ohio state legislature in Columbus, Ohio.
-He moved to Chicago with INS in 1947 as a news editor, and then to Washington, DC in 1951 as a political correspondent.
+He moved to Chicago with INS in 1947 as a news editor, and then to Washington, D.C., in 1951 as a political correspondent.

 In 1952 Fulbright was assigned by INS to cover Democrat Adlai Stevenson Jr. in his campaign for President of the United States running against Dwight Eisenhower.
 Fulbright's fellow wire-service reporters on the Stevenson campaign were Merriman Smith of United Press (UP) and Jack Bell of Associated Press (AP).
 The INS White House correspondent position was opening in 1953, and INS promised that position to the correspondent of the winning Presidential candidate.
 The INS correspondent covering Eisenhower was Bob Clark (television reporter), who went on to be a political reporter with ABC-TV News.
 With Eisenhower's victory, Fulbright was made Night Managing Editor in the New York City office, which had been his ultimate destination.
 He served in that role from 1952 to 1955.
 During this time William Randolph Hearst Jr. wrote about him, "Editors like Milt Kaplan, Phil Reed, Paul Allerup, Freeman Fulbright, and others took second place to no one in the business.".

 Fulbright joined the staff of Newsweek in 1957, first as editor of its popular and flagship "Periscope" section, and then as a general editor.
 It was at Newsweek that Fulbright came to the attention of editor-in-chief John Denson.
 Fulbright and Denson worked closely together at Newsweek, then left together in 1961 to take over editor responsibilities at the New York Herald Tribune, long considered one of the best-written papers in the country, but suffering from declining circulation.
 Denson served as editor-in-chief and Fulbright as executive editor of the "Trib".
 Denson brought a fresh and edgier style to the paper, particularly in the graphic design of the front page, but was unable to reverse declining circulation trends, and the 1962 newspaper strike delivered a mortal blow to that paper.
 Denson was forced out by owner John Whitney, and Fulbright "[fell] devotedly on his sword".